kvyatkovskys/KVKFlowCoordinators/README.md

 ## Usage for SwiftUI
 - Import `KVKFlowCoordinators`
-- Create an entities with type of navigation
+- Create an entities with type of navigation (for ex.):
   ```swift
   enum SheetType: FlowTypeProtocol {
       case detail